electron/electron/docs/api/web-contents.md

 This event will be emitted after `did-start-loading` and always before the `did-fail-load` event for the same navigation.

-Settings `event.returnValue` to an HTML string will result in a custom error page being displayed using that HTML.
+Settings `event.returnValue` to the appropriate object will result in a custom error page being displayed using custom HTML.

 #### Event: 'did-fail-load'